evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 750 kg (1653 lbs), while for an unbraked trailer, it is 650 kg (1433 lbs).

 ## Availability & Pricing

+The Dongfeng Nammi Box 42.3kWh had its world premiere on 07.01.2024, with deliveries starting in November 2024.

 ### Pricing